blckbx/mybosbotexample/README.md

 ## **🔌 BoS Reconnect / Simple Reconnect:**

-Checks frequently (`MINUTES_BETWEEN_RECONNECTS` / `MINUTES_BETWEEN_SIMPLE_RECONNECTS`) for offline / inactive peers and tries to reconnect them with `bos reconnect` (6h+ interval recommended) or `simple reconnect`(for the quick reconnect of inactive peers and/or disabled channels).
+Checks frequently (`MINUTES_BETWEEN_BOS_RECONNECTS` / `MINUTES_BETWEEN_SIMPLE_RECONNECTS`) for offline / inactive peers and tries to reconnect them with `bos reconnect` (6h+ interval recommended) or `simple reconnect`(for the quick reconnect of inactive peers and/or disabled channels).
 Additionally a Telegram message containing stats of successful and/or unsuccessful reconnects is being sent:
 ````
 🔌 Offline Statistics (BoS Reconnect):
 3 / 10 peers offline (30%):